-Major: Visual Arts, Honors Program Clubs: Fordham Experimental Theater, Peer Educators, and Residence Hall Association Internships: Marvel Entertainment, LLC Tim served as a graphic design intern in the Creative Services department of Marvel.
+Major: Visual Arts, Honors Program

+Clubs: Fordham Experimental Theater, Peer

+Educators, and Residence Hall Association

+Internship: Marvel Entertainment, LLC

+Tim is now an illustrator and animator based in

+New York City.

-"The internship was a childhood dream come true, as I got to spend my days creating designs for everything from Spider-Man to the Avengers.
+"My internship as a graphic designer in the Creative Services Department of Marvel was a childhood dream come true, as I got to spend my days creating designs for everything from Spider-Man to the Avengers.
 The most beneficial aspect of the internship proved to be the skills that I picked up from one-on-one 'mentorships' with the full-time designers.
 A few of the designers were particularly savvy in animation and 3D software, so I spent a year learning the ins and outs of computer animation after work hours.
-I've been focusing on animation ever since, and I hope to make a career out of it."
+I've been focusing on animation ever since."